Polyhedral Characterization of Reversible Hinged Dissections

-An interesting special case of a monotone reversible hinged dissection is when every hinge touches only its two adjacent pieces in both its $A$ and $B$ configurations, and thus $A$ and $B$ are only possible such configurations.
-We call these \emph{simple} reversible hinged dissections.
+An interesting special case of a monotone reversible hinged dissection is when every hinge touches only its two incident pieces in both its $A$ and $B$ configurations, and thus $A$ and $B$ are the only possible such configurations.
+We call these \emph{nondegenerate} reversible hinged dissections.
 (For example, Figure~\ref{dudeney} is nondegenerate, while Figure~\ref{nonmon} is degenerate and not monotone, and Figure~\ref{degen} is degenerate and monotone.)

-\begin{lemma} Every simple reversible hinged dissection is strictly monotone, i.e., monotone and all turn angles change between $A$ and~$B$. \end{lemma} \iffull \begin{proof} Pick the reference points $v^{-}$ and $v^{+}$ and define angle $\alpha_v$ as in Theorem~\ref{thm:monotone}.
-Since the dissection is simple, the two pieces attached to hinge $v$ touch on the inside of $A$.
-Therefore for any hinge angle $v^{-}vv^{+}$ less than $\alpha_v$, those two pieces would intersect.
-Since no two piece intersect when the dissection forms polygon $B$, $\alpha'_v \geq \alpha_v$ for all $v$ and the dissection is monotone.
+\begin{lemma} Every nondegenerate reversible hinged dissection is strictly monotone, i.e., monotone and all turn angles change between $A$ and~$B$. \end{lemma} \iffull \begin{proof} Pick the reference points $v^-$ and $v^+$ and define angle $\alpha_v$ and $\alpha'_v$ as in Theorem~\ref{thm:monotone}.
+Because the dissection is nondegenerate, the two pieces attached to hinge $v$ touch on the inside of $A$.
+Therefore, for any hinge angle $\angle v^-,v,v^+$ less than $\alpha_v$, those two pieces would intersect.
+Because no two piece intersect when the dissection forms polygon $B$, $\alpha'_v \geq \alpha_v$ for all $v$ and the dissection is monotone.
 Furthermore, we cannot have $\alpha'_v = \alpha_v$, because then the two pieces would touch on both sides of the hinge, meaning that it is not a hinge at all. \end{proof} \fi